 A personal injury lawyer Little Rock, AR trusts will tell you that determining lost earning capacity as part of damages in a personal injury case is a difficult yet necessary task.
-Steve Harrelson of the Harrelson law firm states that it’s necessary to determine the anticipated loss of future income through the assistance of a physician and vocational expert.
+It’s necessary to determine the anticipated loss of future income through the assistance of a physician and vocational expert.

-“One of the most important things to do when developing your case for economic damages,” says Harrelson,” is to make sure that you properly calculate for the loss of future income and show the jury hard numbers of how the injury has affected your life.”
+It is important to properly calculate for loss of future income.
+Be sure to show hard numbers of how the injury has affected your life when developing your case for economic damages.
 Doing so will require some knowledge of salary actions, employer paid benefits for lost earnings, inflation, consideration of future raises, potential diminished earnings, and loss of household services.

 The most important number to obtain from your experts is the percentage of anticipated diminished earnings.
 Whether that figure is 10%, 20%, or 50%, it gives you a baseline from which to begin determining lost income.
 From that point, subtract your age from your expected retirement age of 65 to determine the number of years of work anticipated.
 Normally, you would then simply multiply the number of years by the amount of lost revenue each year (an example might by 19 years x 20% of $50,000).